omsf/omsf.github.io/content/about/contact.md

 **Want the latest news?**
 Subscribe to our [Newsletter](https://news.omsf.io/) to get monthly news and imporatnt updates,
-and cheack out our [Blog](https://omsf-blog.ghost.io/) for insights from our community.
+and check out our [Blog](https://omsf-blog.ghost.io/) for insights from our community.

 **Our mailing address**